 Free site speed help we offer clients

 When a client first migrates to Agathon, we evaluate their site and offer suggestions for improving their site speed (as well as their security).
 Some of these optimizations are made at the server level, as discussed above, and some are made directly in the WordPress dashboard.
-We also recommend WP Rocket to all our clients and will get it installed and configured with the client’s permission.

 But our site speed help doesn’t end there.
 Whether you’re a new or existing client, if you’d like us to dig deeper into your site’s performance, we’re happy to do that.
 There are several things we know from experience can have a significant impact on your PageSpeed score, and we offer these services for free for clients: